rangle/ngCourse2/handout/redux/redux_actions.md

 }
 ```

-As you can see, the actions creators are simple functions that (optionally)
+As you can see, the action creators are simple functions that (optionally)
 take parameters, and then dispatch a JSON object containing more information.

 The `dispatch` function expects to be called with something that conforms to
-the 'Action' interface from the redux library:
+the "Action" interface from the redux library:

 ```typescript
 import { Action } from 'redux';